mithi/deep-blueberry/src/ch5-deep-reinforcement-learning.md

 # Deep Reinforcement Learning
-- Understand the core ideas and terminologies used in reinforcement learning field
+- Understand the core ideas and terminologies used in the field
 - Understand a few reinforcement learning algorithms
-- Apply these algorithms to video-game like environments such as OpenAIGym and Mujoco
+- Apply these algorithms to video-game like environments such as OpenAIGym and MuJoCo

 > - [☕️ Buy me a cup of coffee](https://ko-fi.com/minimithi)
 > - [💰 Donate via Paypal](https://paypal.me/minimithi)